β Recommended in this article

 Preventing Hyperpigmentation and Acne Scars

 UV rays from the sun are a major contributor to hyperpigmentation and dark spots that can develop after acne lesions heal.
 These spots, often referred to as post-inflammatory hyperpigmentation (PIH), are more likely to darken with sun exposure.
-Reapplying sunscreen regularly prevents UV damage and protects acne scars from getting darker, which is crucial for a clearer complexion.
+Reapplying sunscreen regularly prevents UV damage and protects acne scars from getting darker.

 How Often Should Sunscreen Be Reapplied on Acne-Prone Skin?